-As of December 31, 2012, there were outstanding under the 2011 Plan options to purchase 1,437,810 shares of common stock, at a weighted average exercise price of \$8.57 per share.
-As of December 31, 2012, 286,482 shares of our common stock remained available for issuance under the 2011 Plan.
-This reserve automatically increased on January 1, 2013 by 712,707 shares and will automatically increase each subsequent anniversary through 2021, by an amount equal to the smaller of 2% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or an amount determined by our Board.
+As of December 31, 2014, there were outstanding under the 2011 Plan options to purchase 1,989,417 shares of common stock, at a weighted average exercise price of \$11.74 per share.
+As of December 31, 2014, 955,421 shares of our common stock remained available for issuance under the 2011 Plan.
+This reserve automatically increased on January 1, 2014 by 680,967 shares and automatically increased on January 1, 2015 by 681,129 shares and will automatically increase each subsequent anniversary through 2021, by an amount equal to the smaller of 2% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or an amount determined by our Board of Directors.
 The number of shares authorized for issuance under the 2011 Plan will also be increased from time to time by up to that number of shares of common stock remaining subject to options and restricted stock awards outstanding under the 2009 Plan at the time of its termination immediately following the corporate conversion that expire or terminate or are forfeited for any reason after the effective date of the 2011 Plan, subject to a cap of 1,412,352 shares.
 Appropriate adjustments will be made in the number of authorized shares and other numerical limits in the 2011 Plan and in outstanding awards to prevent dilution or enlargement of participants' rights in the event of a stock split or other change in our capital structure.
 Shares subject to awards granted under our 2011 Plan which expire, are repurchased, or are cancelled or forfeited will again become available for issuance under the 2011 Plan.
 The shares available will not be reduced by awards settled in cash.
-Shares withheld to satisfy tax withhelding obligations will not again become available for grant.
+Shares withheld to satisfy tax withholding obligations will not again become available for grant.
 The gross number of shares issued upon the exercise of stock appreciation rights or options exercised by means of a net exercise or by tender of previously owned shares will be deducted from the shares available under the 2011 Plan.

-For more information on our 2011 Equity Incentive Plan, see "-Grants of Plan-Based Awards-2011 Equity Incentive Plan."
+For more information on our 2011 Equity Incentive Plan, see "Item 11: Executive Compensation-Compensation Discussion and Analysis-Grants of Plan-Based Awards-2011 Equity Incentive Plan."

-The Purchase Plan was approved by our Board in March 2010.
-Our Board amended and restated the Purchase Plan in February 2011 to reflect that the Purchase Plan would become effective in 2011 upon the commencement of the MagnaChip Corporation IPO.
-The Purchase Plan was approved by our stockholders in March 2011 and became effective upon the commencement of the MagnaChip Corporation IPO.
+The Purchase Plan was approved by our Board of Directors in March 2010.
+Our Board of Directors amended and restated the Purchase Plan in February 2011 to reflect that the Purchase Plan would become effective in 2011 upon the commencement of the MagnaChip IPO.
+The Purchase Plan was approved by our stockholders in March 2011 and became effective upon the commencement of the MagnaChip IPO.
 We initially authorized and reserved 789,890 shares for sale under the Purchase Plan.
 In August, 2012, the Committee suspended the Purchase Plan.